KAREEMFAROOQ/IPL_data_science_project/README.md

 Data Source Extracted From :https://www.kaggle.com/raghu07/ipl-data-till-2017

-Libraries used in this EDA are Numpy,Pandas,Matpotlib and graphs used are barplot,piechart,histogram,Lineplot
+Libraries used in this EDA are Numpy,Pandas,Matpotlib and plots used are barplot,piechart,histogram,Lineplot

 Dataset Information :